kayaoguzhan2/Lithium-Atom-Jprime-and-Kprime-Iteration-and-Radial-Probability-Density-Scripts/README.md

 * **$\Delta E$** (Energy Denominator): The zeroth-order energy difference between the ground and excited configurations.
 * **$E^{(2)}$**: The final second-order energy contribution, computed via the Rayleigh-Schrödinger formula.

-## Wavefunction Visualization and Perturbation Analysis
+## Radial Probability Densities Script

 This part of the script shows the radial probability density of the Lithium atom's ground and perturbed states.
 It visually explains how electron correlation and screening effects change the spatial distribution of the wavefunctions.